 Donating your clothes is great, but many people use it as a way to justify overconsumption.
-The truth is that only 20% of clothes donated to thrift stores is actually sold—the rest is thrown away or sold to third-world countries, where it puts local textile workers out of jobs.
+The truth is that only 20% of clothes donated to thrift stores is actually sold—the rest is thrown away or sold to developing countries, where it puts local textile workers out of jobs.

 Buying and donating is still consuming.
 That’s why it’s important to really think about each of your purchases, and whether you’ll be using it in the long run.

 Shirt is thrifted vintage for $4.
 Earrings are new from Amazon, so not great again, but I also plan to wear these until they’re broken! (they were a set of 3 pairs for $10 on Amazon vs. $10/pair on Etsy).
 Also, this photo and the first photo are by my talented friend Hana.